andrew382/autocomplete_algorithm/README.md

 ### Using Candidate

-Initilize an instance of the `Candidate` class with `Candidate(word, confidence)` where both `word` and `confidence` are optional arguments.
+Initialize an instance of the `Candidate` class with `Candidate(word, confidence)` where both `word` and `confidence` are optional arguments.
 Get the word and confidence using the methods `Candidate.getWord()` and `Candidate.getConfidence()`, respectively.

 ### Using AutocompleteProvider

-Initilize an instance of the `AutocompleteProvider` class with `AutocompleteProvider()`.
+Initialize an instance of the `AutocompleteProvider` class with `AutocompleteProvider()`.
 Train the algorithm using the method `AutocompleteProvider.train(passage)` where passage is string of words that the algorithm will memorize.
 Use the method `AutocompleteProvider.getWords(fragment)` in order to get a list of candidate words and their likelihoods in the memory.

 ### Running .py files